ellajtanttu/Food.Solution/README.md

 ```
    _*NOTE: change {YOUR X} with corresponding information_

-5. _Once you have the appsettings.json file— to create a database type: `dotnet ef add initial`_
+5. _Once you have the appsettings.json file— to create a database, type: `dotnet ef migrations add initial`_
 6. _To update the database in MySQL type: `dotnet ef database update`_
 7. _Initialize localhost:3306 in MySQL Workbench (download [here](https://dev.mysql.com/downloads/workbench/))_
 8. _At this point you will now be able to view the project by typing `dotnet run` in the terminal_